General Motors: Periods of innovation

 GM sold Frigidaire in 1979.
 Although Frigidaire had between $450 million and $500 million in annual revenues, it was losing money.

-Robert Lee of GM invented the Fe14Nd2B the Neodymium magnet, which was fabricated by rapid solidification, in 1984.
+Robert Lee of GM invented the neodymium magnet, which was fabricated by rapid solidification, in 1984.
 This magnet is commonly used in products like a computer hard disk.
 The same year, GM acquired Electronic Data Systems for $2.5 billion from Ross Perot as part of a strategy by CEO Roger Smith to derive at least 10% of its annual worldwide revenue from non-automotive sources.
 GM also intended to have EDS handle its bookkeeping, help computerize factories, and integrate GM's computer systems.
 The transaction made Ross Perot the largest shareholder of GM; however, disagreements with Roger Smith led the company to buy all shares held by Ross Perot for $750 million in 1986.

 In a continuation of its diversification plans, GMAC formed GMAC Mortgage and acquired Colonial Mortgage as well as the servicing arm of Norwest Mortgage in 1985.
 This acquisition included an $11 billion mortgage portfolio.
-The same year, GM acquired the Hughes Aircraft Company for $5 billion in cash and stock, and merged it into Delco Electronics.
+The same year, GM acquired the Hughes Aircraft Company for $5 billion in cash and stock and merged it into Delco Electronics.
 The following year, GM acquired 59.7% of Lotus Cars, a British producer of high-performance sports cars.

 In 1987, in conjunction with AeroVironment, GM built the Sunraycer, which won the inaugural World Solar Challenge and was a showcase of advanced technology.
 Much of the technology from Sunraycer found its way into the Impact prototype electric vehicle (also built by Aerovironment) and was the predecessor to the General Motors EV1.

 In 1988, GM acquired a 15% stake in AeroVironment.

 In 1989, GM acquired half of Saab Automobile's car operations for $600 million.